ShadowTrackr/python_api/README.rst

     all_whois_records = st.query("index=whois")
     pprint(all_whois_records)

+    If you need to use a proxy, you can set it like this:

+    st.set_proxy("10.0.0.1:8080")

 You can find the complete API documentation at https://shadowtrackr.com/docs/5-API

 If you have any questions or requests, please send them here: https://shadowtrackr.com/support